 He said that they called the flowers pom~poms, but they really are mums.
 I could have, should have, done a better job of arranging them.
-Sweet Shark was putting my luggage in the car and telling me it was time to go to the airport!
+Although they were heading in different directions, I was taking my daughter, granddaughters, and son to the airport at the same time.

 Here’s the final, rush~out~the~door simple sea glass summer mantel.

 Confession: I didn’t even take the time to put water in the vases for the photos!!
 I asked Sweet Shark to put the flowers in a regular vase with water.
-Hopefully, they wouldn’t die while I was in Atlanta.
-Sweet man that he is, he followed directions and the flowers were still alive when I returned home.
+Hopefully, they wouldn’t die while I went to the airport and ran some errands.
+Sweet man that he is, he followed directions and the flowers were just fine when I returned home.